New Zealand Spinal Cord Injury Registry (NZSCIR)

 Are individual patients identified in reports?

-It is important to stress that the data provided for reports and research does not identify specific individuals.
-All personal and identifying information, is removed from the data set before it is provided to researchers who have ethical approval to use the data.
+It is important to stress that the data released from the registry does not identify specific individuals.
+All personal and identifying information is removed from the data set before it is published.
+Researchers must have ethical approval to use the data.
 Your information is confidential and subject to strict privacy laws, bound by the Health Information Privacy Code, 2020.

 Who has access to the data?